steadramon/ESPGeiger/docs/hardware/espgeigerhw.md

 # Thanks

-Special thanks goes to the following people for the help and advice during
+Special thanks goes to the following people for the help and advice during development of the hardware.

 - [Jander](https://r.jander.me.uk/)
 - [SimoMax](https://radmon.org/index.php/forum/profile/344-simomax)